bitpay/wallet/README.md

 ```

 ## Configuration
-Default configuration can be found in the config.template.js file.
+Default configuration can be found in the config.js file.
-If you want to configure Copay differently, you can copy that file
-to config.js and change the values.

-See config.template.js for more info on configuration options.
+See config.js for more info on configuration options.